Execution Guided Line-by-Line Code Generation: Related Work

 \section{Related Work}

-Program synthesis has long served both as a means to evaluate LLMs' capabilities \cite{chen2021evaluating, hendrycks2measuring} and as a key goal of the research community to automate code generation \cite{waldinger1969prow, manna1971toward}.
+Program synthesis has long served both as a means to evaluate LLMs' capabilities \cite{chen2021evaluating, hendrycks2020measuring} and as a key goal of the research community to automate code generation \cite{waldinger1969prow, manna1971toward}.
 Modern LLMs are typically assessed via automated benchmarks: given a coding problem description, the model generates code that is then validated on a set of test cases (unit-test).
-In this work, we focus on three code generation benchmarks: MBPP \cite{austin2021program}, HumanEval \cite{chen2021evaluating}, and CodeContests \cite{li2022competition}, along with the enhanced variants MBPP-ET and HumanEval-ET \cite{dong2025codescore}.
-MBPP combines crowd-sourced tasks and math-based problems \citep{amini2019mathqa}, HumanEval includes hand-written Python challenges, and CodeContests features competitive programming problems requiring advanced algorithmic reasoning.
+In this work, we focus on \bl{six} code generation benchmarks: MBPP \cite{austin2021program}, HumanEval \cite{chen2021evaluating}, \bl{DS-1000 \cite{Lai2022DS1000}} and CodeContests \cite{li2022competition}, along with the extended variants MBPP-ET and HumanEval-ET \cite{dong2025codescore}.
+MBPP combines crowd-sourced tasks and math-based problems \citep{amini2019mathqa}, HumanEval includes hand-written Python challenges, DS-1000 presents challenging data science problems involving libraries like Pandas and NumPy, and CodeContests features competitive programming problems requiring advanced algorithmic reasoning.

-While zero-shot prompting , meaning directly querying an LLM on a task, is one evaluation strategy, few-shot prompting \cite{brown2020language}, which provides a small number of input–output examples, is more widely adopted.
+While zero-shot prompting, meaning directly querying an LLM on a task, is one evaluation strategy, few-shot prompting \cite{brown2020language}, which provides a small number of input–output examples, is more widely adopted.
 Other methods, such as Chain-of-Thought (CoT) \cite{wei2022chain}, leverage the model’s autoregressive nature to iteratively solve such tasks by decomposing them into sub-tasks.
 Similar approaches, such as Tree-of-Thoughts \cite{yao2023tree} extend CoT by exploring multiple candidate reasoning paths at a higher level of granularity.

 With the growing ability of LLMs to utilize external signals and tools \cite{schick2023toolformer}, LLMs have been augmented with feedback mechanisms to improve code generation.
 Approaches such as Reflexion \cite{shinn2023reflexion}, Program-aided Language Models (PAL) \cite{gao2023pal}, and ReAct \cite{yao2023react} iteratively update prompts based on external tools' outputs or intermediate results.
 In particular, Self-Debugging \cite{chen2023teaching} demonstrates how LLMs can leverage debugging tools: the model generates code, tests it on available unit-test examples, and refines its output using the debugging feedback.
 Another related approach, LPW~\cite{lei2024planning}, employs a structured two-phase process involving initial high-level plan generation followed by iterative refinement and debugging guided by execution feedback.
 The Multi-Granularity Debugger (MGDebugger) \cite{shi2024code} also uses the LLM to simulate the execution of generated Python programs, employing the simulated trace as additional feedback for code refinement.